RoboTeamTwente/roboteam_behaviour-tree-editor/README.md

 To remove nodes, hold "r" while pressing it.

+Currently, lines cannot be deleted.
+Delete one of the nodes connected to it to also remove the line.

 # How-to save trees and compile them to JSON
 When saving a tree, make sure it has a root node!
 Trees are generated from the root downwards.
 The root node can only have 1 child.

 Currently the system is not completely fool-proof, so adding circles to the tree might give errors.

+# roboteam_ai integration
+The behavior tree editor is integrated with roboteam_ai.
+This means that all trees are directly loaded from and saved to the jsons folder in roboteam_ai.
+The only folder that must exists here is "roles", because it is needed for the role integration.
+The rest can be named whatever, but will most likely be "strategies" and "tactics".

+The config files are found in "src/tree_interep/config_files" in roboteam_ai.

+Trees with Role nodes that were made before the roboteam_ai integration will not be able to be loaded back in.

 # How-to create and use roles
 Roles do not need the node "Role", but they do need a root.